VicharaVandana/jyotishyamitra/readme.md

 ---
 ---

-# Order of API invocation to compute Astrological data of a person
+# Order of API invocation to compute Astrological data of a person in a JSON file

 Below Steps have to be followed in API invocation to get the Astrological data properly.
 1. Clear the past input data residue by calling `clear_birthdata`